 All spoon measurements are heaped unless otherwise stated.

 1¼ cup/170g green beans

 2 medium/160g carrots

 1 Tbsp split channa dāl (bengal gram)

 2 tsp flat whole black peppercorns

 1 cup/250ml water – divided

 ½ cup/40g dried shredded coconut

-1 tsp heaped fine rock salt
+1 tsp fine rock salt

 1. Cut all vegetables into small uniformed pieces.
 Set aside.